COMMITTED TO ACHIEVING

 I’ve seen firsthand how a small oversight can derail an otherwise strong application.
 That’s why I take the time to review every detail.
 If there are potential issues in your case, I’ll address them proactively and advocate on your behalf.

-Can I Apply For An Extension Of Stay If My Current Visa Has Already Expired?
+Can You Apply For An Extension Of Stay If Your Current Visa Has Already Expired?

 Technically, yes, but your chances of approval are much lower.
 If your authorized stay has already expired, you must show that the delay in filing was due to extraordinary circumstances beyond your control.
 I’ve helped clients in this situation before, but it requires a strong explanation, supporting evidence and a timely response.